Enumeration of regular fractional factorial designs with four-level and two-level factors: Enumeration of designs

+the word length pattern of type 0, abbreviated as WLP$_{0}$.
 If $m>1$, the vector $\mathbf{A}_{i}$ includes three or more elements so that there are at least six ways to order them.
 We find it hard to motivate orderings of the $A_{it}$ values other than the descending or ascending orders of $t$.
 For this reason, we only consider WLP$_{m}$ and WLP$_{0}$.
 The WLP$_{m}$ should be especially useful as a design criterion if the emphasis is on studying the effects involving the four-level factors.
 In contrast, the WLP$_{0}$ should be useful if the emphasis is on studying the two-level factors.\\

 The resolution of a $4^{m}2^{n-p}$ design $D$ is defined as the smallest integer $r$ for which $\mathbf{A}^{0}_r$ or $\mathbf{A}^{m}_r$ is a non-zero vector, and thus as the length of the shortest word in the defining relation.
 However, to define aberration, we need to differentiate the words of different types.